-States have drunk driving laws that were enacted to help keep drivers, passengers, and the community safe.
+All states have driving under the influence (DUI) laws that were enacted to help keep drivers, passengers, and the community safe.
 But did you know that every state and the federal government have laws against Boating Under the Influence ('BUI') that allow law enforcement officials to stop boats and other watercraft, and make sure that boat operators and their passengers are safe enough to be allowed on the water?

 Being charged with BUI can put your legal freedom at stake, and have serious financial consequences.
 You could have a criminal record, face jail time, incur heavy monetary fines, and face increased boater and auto insurance rates.

 A rise in alcohol and drug-related boating injuries and fatalities prompted state legislatures to enact BUI laws.
 Over half of all boating accidents involve alcohol or drugs, and alcohol is the leading contributing factor in fatal boating accidents, according to the Insurance Information Institute.
 The U.S. Guard reports that BUI incidents increase boating fatalities by approximately 34 percent.